tiendu/tiendu.github.io/_posts/2025-05-18-being-average-eng.md

 But life did not become straight.

-After about a year, I quit.
+After about a year, I left.

 My mom's health was declining then.